 To Love as God Loves by Roberta Bondi.
 Loving God and our neighbor, is the greatest commandment, but it is so hard to do.
 Roberta Bondi draws on biblical wisdom and the experience of the early church to lay out practical guidelines for growing in Christian love.
 (ISBN-10: 0-8006-2041-0)

 Who Stole My Church? by Gordon MacDonald.
 This book is subtitled “What to Do When the Church You Love Tries to Enter the Twenty-First Century.”
 The subtitle is a fairly accurate indicator of the book’s intent.
 The title comes from the statement, “All I know is that someone stole my church and I’d like to get it back.”
 (ISBN-10: 078522601X, ISBN-13: 978-0785226017)

 Creating a Healthier Church by Ronald W. Richardson.
 This book explores Family Systems Theory and how it can be applied to the church setting.
 (ISBN-10: 0-8006-2955-8)

-Good to Great by Jim Collins (No relation to pastors John and Jenny.)This is a business book that has a lot to say to churches.
+Good to Great by Jim Collins (No relation to pastor John.)This is a business book that has a lot to say to churches.
 However, it is still a business book.
 Because so many churches and other non-profits were using the book and trying adapt its lessons to their situation, Jim Collins wrote a monograph to accompany it.
 That monograph, Good to Great and the Social Sectors: Why Business Thinking is Not the Answer, is only 35 pages.
 The church library has copies of both.
 (ISBN-10: 0-06-662099-6 and 0-9773264-0-3.)